WICG/portals/README.md

 (What, exactly, the `<portal>` element displays in this state is still under discussion: [#251](https://github.com/WICG/portals/issues/251).)

-Attempting to activate a closed portal will fail, causing the `activate()` promise to reject.
+Attempting to activate a portal in such a state will fail, causing the `activate()` promise to reject.

 Furthermore, user agents have existing limitations on navigations initiated by the page where they may be ignored if they are considered to conflict with a user's intent to perform a different navigation.
 Such cases are not described by the existing navigation spec (see [#218](https://github.com/WICG/portals/issues/218)), but portal activations are subject to these limitations.
 In the case where another navigation takes precedence over portal activation, the promise returned by `activate()` will reject.